hayamiz/perfmonger/README.md

  PerfMonger
 ============

-PerfMonger is an yet anothor performance monitoring tool.
+PerfMonger is an yet anothor performance measurement/monitoring tool speaking JSON.

-** PerfMonger is still in early stage, so there may be a drastic change in the future.
-Do not use it for critical jobs **
+**CAUTION: PerfMonger is still in early stage, so there may be a drastic change in the future.
+Do not use it for critical jobs**

  Prerequisites
 ---------------